5 min read

 Most winter sports insurance polies will cover the theft/loss or damage to your own equipment or hired.
 AXA state that 18% of skiers/snowboarders own between £501 and £1000 worth of equipment while 17% own equipment worth more than £1000.

-Follow the rules - If you aren’t following legal guidelines or safety measures such as wearing a helmet when it is required, most insurers will not pay your claim.
-It is also likely that your policy will be declined if there is evidence of consuming an unacceptable amount of alcohol at the time of the injury.
+If you aren’t following legal guidelines or safety measures such as wearing a helmet when it is required, most insurers will not pay your claim.
+It is also likely that your policy will be declined if there is evidence of consuming an unacceptable amount of alcohol at the time of an injury.

 Bring claims contact details with you - Make sure you let claims teams know about anything that happens as quickly as possible.
 Any lost or stolen items must be reported to the police within 24 hours, so make sure to report any incident immediately and get a copy of their report to help in the event of a claim.